smcardona/rocket-escape-room-api/README.md

 that uses the api to read rooms as json objects and then render them on HTML.\
 \
 Right now this can run fine on linux, and with knowledge of nodejs can be run on Windows too.
-We are working on creating a docker image or container tho, so you could use this app from docker with just few clicks and configurations
+We are working on creating a docker image or container, so you could use this app from docker with just few clicks and configurations

 ## Requirements